enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 ---
 layout: default
 title: Theme Quality Assurance
-subhead: Prior to launching any ecommerce site, review this list and verify the site is up to Engine standards.
+subhead: Prior to launching any eCommerce site, review this list and verify the site is up to Engine standards.
 has_children: false
 parent: Guides
 nav_order: 5